An Overview Of Stress Inoculation Therapy (SIT)

 Stress inoculation therapy

-Have you been experiencing excessive stress or dealing with post-traumatic stress disorder?
-Are you looking for a way to keep it from affecting you?
+Have you been experiencing excessive stress or symptoms of post-traumatic stress disorder (PTSD)?
 If so, you’re not alone.
-Stress is common, and it is often experienced as worry or nervousness regarding a potentially negative outcome in the future.
-Stress inoculation therapy is here to address these concerns.
+Stress is common, and post-traumatic stress disorder can affect anyone.
+Stress inoculation therapy is one way to address these concerns.

-Stress inoculation therapy (SIT) is based on the premise that if we can prepare for the future moments that we’re stressed about in a proactive way, it may be easier to confront them when they occur.
+Stress inoculation therapy (SIT) is based on the premise that preparing for future stressful moments in a proactive way may make it easier to confront them when they occur.
 Below, we’ll explore SIT, how it works, who it’s meant for, and how it may benefit you.

 Getty